 Star Boating Club uniform (unitard) for club events.
 WGC Rowing uniform (unitard) for inter school events.

-The format for competition has yet to be finalised by Wellington Rugby.
+The format for 2021 competitions has yet to be finalised by Wellington Rugby.

 3-day event, racing through gates

 Day 2.
 Paired racing on a dual slalom course